Momentum-Safe/msafe-wallet/README.md

-# Msafe Wallet SDK
+# MSafe Wallet SDK

 [![codecov](https://codecov.io/gh/Momentum-Safe/msafe-wallet/branch/main/graph/badge.svg?token=CYM8HWWKOW)](https://codecov.io/gh/Momentum-Safe/msafe-wallet)

-Msafe Wallet SDK is used to integrate any dapp into msafe multi-sign wallet.
+MSafe Wallet SDK is used to integrate any dapp into msafe multi-sign wallet.
 The frontend of dapp will run in an iframe under the msafe website, this SDK can be used for the interaction between dapp and msafe wallet.

 This SDK wraps the msafe wallet and exposes a set of easy-to-use wallet interfaces.
 We are also working on integrating our SDK into aptos-wallet-adaptor, so that you can access our wallet through aptos-wallet-adaptor.

 Two way to integrate msafe wallet to your dapp:
-- use msafe wallet SDK directly: [Use Msafe Wallet SDK]
+- use msafe wallet SDK directly: [Use MSafe Wallet SDK]
 - use aptos-wallet-adaptor: [Use Aptos Wallet Adaptor]

 ## Installation